-Each time you upload an image, the website builder creates up to 5 reduced-size copies of the image.
-The builder will then automatically insert the appropriately sized image into the desktop, tablet, and mobile websites, making sure your site visitors always see the correct sized image for their device.
+Each time you upload an image, up to 5 reduced-size copies of the image are created.
+Website Builder then automatically inserts the appropriately sized image into the desktop, tablet, and mobile sites, making sure your site visitors always see the correct sized image for their device.

 Optimized Image Sizes per Device